-What is the Funeral Planning Authority?
+What was the Funeral Planning Authority?

 - Application forms